Our Guarantee Bluestocking Press Home Contact Us Customer Service View Cart

 Quantity Discount Information

-For information on quantity discounts on this or any other Uncle Eric book, contact the Special Sales Department at Bluestocking Press: 800-959-8586 or 530-621-1123 or email: specialsales@BluestockingPress.com
+For information on quantity discounts, contact our Special Sales Department at: 800-959-8586 or email: customerservice@bluestockingpress.com

 [+] Click for large pictures and sample pages